-A hematoma is a collection of blood, usually the result of bleeding somewhere inside the breast tissue.
+A breast hematoma is a collection of blood usually as a result of bleeding somewhere inside the breast tissue.
 Hematomas can be caused by a number of things, such as trauma from a sports injury or car accident, or a hard bump to a weak blood vessel.

 After breast surgery, perhaps for breast cancer, or for cosmetic changes like breast reduction or augmentation surgery with implants, hematomas can also happen.

 Blood that leaks into tissue, will usually clot, but sometimes it remains liquid.

 Hematomas tend to be visible – the bruise color, and/or palpable.